 Are There Eggs In Haitian Kremas?

-That’s the beauty about this drink and that’s what make it so incredibly easy to prepare it as a vegan option.
+That’s the beauty about this drink and that’s what make it so incredibly easy to prepare, and it has a vegan option.
 It contains no eggs.

 How Long Does Kremas Last?